Mission 004: Huntington Beach TO SEA LEGS AT THE BEACH

 BBQ at camp = ultimate motivational reward.

-The Huntington-to-Seal Beach mission delivers the full beach culture package: music, food, ocean views, and a cookout at base camp.
+The Huntington-to-Sea Legs mission delivers the full beach culture package: music, food, ocean views, and a cookout at base camp.
 Go north for tunes and town stops, go south for extra miles, or simply post up and enjoy the grill.

 Your orders: Slow your speed, soak up the beach vibes, and remember — the mission isn’t just the ride, it’s the whole day.